Homelessness in the San Francisco Bay Area: San Francisco

 In 2018, San Francisco's homeless camps drew scrutiny from a UN special rapporteur, Leilani Farha, who visited different camps and spoke to residents.
 Farha compared the conditions she witnessed to those of Mumbai, stating: "...I'm sorry, California is a rich state, by any measures, the United States is a rich country, and to see these deplorable conditions that the government is allowing, by international human rights standards, it's unacceptable.
 I'm guided by human rights law."
-She also decried the city for conducting "tent sweeps" whereby encampments are cleared: "It's damaging because they always have to move.They're treated like nonentities.
+She also decried the city for conducting "tent sweeps" whereby encampments are cleared: "It's damaging because they always have to move.
+They're treated like nonentities.
 Sometimes they say [belongings are] put in storage, but more often they'll dump everyone's possessions into one dumpster.
 It's horrible.
 It's not dignified.
 The people have nowhere to go.
 It's illogical.
 It's tragic."

 Racial demographics

 A much higher proportion of survey respondents identified as Black, African American, or African (35% compared to 6-7%), a much lower proportion of survey respondents identified as Asian or Asian American (7% compared to 37%), and a slightly lower percentage identified as White (42% compared to 51%), although the non-Hispanic white population is around 40%.
 Most survey respondents identified as either White (42%) or Black, African American, or African (35%).
-6% are Native compared to roughly one percent of the city's population, and 5% Native Hawaiian/Pacific Islander compared to a scant 0.5-1% of the city's population.
+6% are Native compared to roughly one percent of the city's population, and 5% are Native Hawaiian/Pacific Islander compared to a scant 0.5-1% of the city's population.
 42% are White.